Performance Marketing

 Video is also an intrinsic part of performance marketing.
 Follow best practices for making video actionable, including keeping them short (under 15 seconds) and focused on the message at hand.
 CTA buttons are also important in videos.
 Put your CTA in the lower right corner to spur user interaction, and time it so it shows up shortly after the video starts.

-5. Experiment With Ways to Engage Users
+6. Experiment With Ways to Engage Users

-There are more ways to educate, entertain, and engage readers than ever before.
-You may try storytelling in formats like carousels, where you can build a narrative and anticipation with each slide.
+The ultimate goal of creative work for performance advertising is to move a user toward conversion — a subscription, purchase, or whatever it may be for your business.
+There are more ways to educate, entertain, and engage readers than ever before, like motion ads, carousels, display ads, and vertical ads.
 Within rich media, there are interesting, dynamic formats to try, as well as interactive, visually appealing product demos or other storytelling options.
 To urge users to interact, you can incorporate swipe and hover gestures, not just clicks.

 Key Takeaways

 Experimenting and testing creative as you build campaigns will lead to more and more refinement of what you know about your audience and what they respond to across formats — landing pages, rich media, display ads, videos, carousels, and more.
 What combination of images and words leads to clicks and conversion?
-Test, learn, and repeat to get to the right combination for your audience and business.
+Test, learn, and iterate to get to the right combination for your audience and business.

 Frequently Asked Questions (FAQs)